udevbe/jaccall/README.md

  - Support for all common use cases: unions, callbacks, pointer-to-pointer, ...
  - Compile time annotation processor gathers all statically inferable information and generates runtime API independent code.

-Jaccall's tries not to be Java, but instead tries to bring C to the world of Java.
+Jaccall's does not try be Java, but instead tries to make C accessible in Java.
 This means:
- - No automatic garbage collection.
-What you allocate, you must free yourself.
+ - What you allocate, you must free yourself. watch out for memory leaks!
  - Cast to and from anything to anything.
+Watch out for cast mismatches!
  - Read to and from anything to anything.
 Watch out for segfaults!

 Pointer API